Cult: Secular anti-cult movement

-Reactions to the anti-cult movements

-Because of the increasingly pejorative use of the words "cult" and "cult leader" since the cult debate of the 1970s, some academics, in addition to groups referred to as cults, argue that these are words to be avoided.
-Catherine Wessinger (Loyola University New Orleans) has stated that the word "cult" represents just as much prejudice and antagonism as racial slurs or derogatory words for women and homosexuals.
-She has argued that it is important for people to become aware of the bigotry conveyed by the word, drawing attention to the way it dehumanizes the group's members and their children.
-Labelling a group as subhuman, she says, becomes a justification for violence against it.
-She also says that labelling a group a "cult" makes people feel safe, because the "violence associated with religion is split off from conventional religions, projected onto others, and imagined to involve only aberrant groups."
-According to her, this fails to take into account that child abuse, sexual abuse, financial extortion and warfare have also been committed by believers of mainstream religions, but the pejorative "cult" stereotype makes it easier to avoid confronting this uncomfortable fact.

 Governmental policies and actions

-The application of the labels "cult" or "sect" to religious movements in government documents signifies the popular and negative use of the term "cult" in English and a functionally similar use of words translated as "sect" in several European languages.
-Sociologists critical to this negative politicized use of the word "cult" argue that it may adversely impact the religious freedoms of group members.
+The application of the labels cult or sect to religious movements in government documents signifies the popular and negative use of the term cult in English and a functionally similar use of words translated as 'sect' in several European languages.
+Sociologists critical to this negative politicized use of the word cult argue that it may adversely impact the religious freedoms of group members.
 At the height of the counter-cult movement and ritual abuse scare of the 1990s, some governments published lists of cults.
+Groups labelled "cults" are found around the world and range in size from local groups with a few members to international organizations with millions.

-While these documents utilize similar terminology they do not necessarily include the same groups nor is their assessment of these groups based on agreed criteria.
+While these documents utilize similar terminology, they do not necessarily include the same groups nor is their assessment of these groups based on agreed criteria.
 Other governments and world bodies also report on new religious movements but do not use these terms to describe the groups.
 Since the 2000s, some governments have again distanced themselves from such classifications of religious movements.
 While the official response to new religious groups has been mixed across the globe, some governments aligned more with the critics of these groups to the extent of distinguishing between "legitimate" religion and "dangerous", "unwanted" cults in public policy.